 All bills that passed the Committee Phase move on for a vote on the House Floor, the culminating phase of the National E-Congress.
-There are typically between 10 and 15 House Floors.
+There will be around 10 House Floors.
+Each class is assigned to one House Floor.
 Students will have the opportunity to read bills in their House Floor and cast votes of Yea, Nay, or Abstain on each.